Popular Articles

 Selenium, Vitamin E, CoQ10, and methionine

-A clinical trial was performed to investigate using the dietary supplements CoQ10, selenium, Vitamin E and methionine together with the pharmaceutical antiviral drug acyclovir to treat herpes simplex genitalis (HSV- 2) and herpes zoster (shingles).
+A clinical trial was performed to investigate using the dietary supplements CoQ10, selenium, Vitamin E, and methionine together with the pharmaceutical antiviral drug acyclovir to treat herpes simplex (HSV- 2) and herpes zoster (shingles).

-The treatment plan was to administer acyclovir followed by ninety days of neutriceuticals.
+The treatment plan was to administer acyclovir followed by ninety days of nutriceuticals.
 The control group used acyclovir alone.

 Foods high in selenium include: